Zaid Romero

-Zaid Abner Romero (born 15 December 1999) is an Argentine professional footballer who plays as a centre-back for LDU Quito, on loan from Godoy Cruz.
+Zaid Abner Romero (born 15 December 1999) is an Argentine professional footballer who plays as a centre-back for Belgian side Club Brugge.

 Club career

 Romero made his professional debut with Godoy Cruz in a 2-0 Argentine Primera División loss to Defensa y Justicia on 8 December 2019.

 At the end of February 2021, Romero was sent out on loan to Primera Nacional club Villa Dálmine for the rest of the year.
 He left the club and returned to Godoy Cruz at the end of 2021, with a total of 25 appearances for the club.
 In January 2022, Romero was once again sent out on loan, this time to Ecuadorian Serie A side LDU Quito until the end of 2022 with a purchase option.
 The deal was confirmed on 20 December 2021.

+It is acquired by Estudiantes de La Plata in December 2022, with a contract signed until December 2026.
+With the team he won a local tournament (2024) and a national cup (2023).

+On 30 June 2024, Romero signed a four-year contract with Club Brugge in Belgium.